reclaimprotocol/blog/content/posts/usecases.md

 ## Authentic training data for AI Models
 One can prove that the input dataset is from an authentic source.

+# Network State
+This is a large section in itself!
+Please visit the dedicated blog post for [Network State Tools ideas](https://blog.reclaimprotocol.org/posts/network-state-tools/).

 -----------

 If you are building any of these ideas, we'd love to speak to you.
 Hit [madhavanmalolan](https://t.me/madhavanmalolan) up on Telegram or apply for a [grant on Questbook](https://www.questbook.app/dashboard/?grantId=0x7b9762f7584de695dbd8c8fdb1a8ce77e2bbad3b&chainId=10&role=community&proposalId=0x2e9).